Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 This experience was long ago, but I can still recall just how taken aback I was that day.
 So, when I eventually started growing my money tree, I was cautious about overwatering it.

 But alas, that was not the only precaution I had to take with my plant.
-A Money tree plant can experience a range of problems from leggy growth to pest infestation to white spots on their leaves down to dying trunks.

 And to care for them, you must understand what causes these issues and how you can keep them at bay.